University Chaired Professor of Applied Economics

 - B.A., Economics, Tufts University, 1964

 John Kagel is University Chaired Professor of Applied Economics and Director of the Economics Laboratory at the Ohio State University.
 He also holds a faculty appointment in the Mershon Center for International Studies at Ohio State.
 He is a Fellow of the Econometric Society and past President of the Economic Science Association (aka Society for Experimental Economics).
 He has served as a panelist for the National Science Foundation in the Economics Division and in the Decision, Risk and Management Division.
-He has served on the editorial board of the American Economic Review and currently serves on the editorial boards of the American Economic Journal: Microeconomics and Experimental Economics.
+He has served on the editorial board of the American Economic Review and the American Economic Journal: Microeconomics, and currently serves on the editorial board of Experimental Economics.
 He has won outstanding research awards at the University of Pittsburgh and Ohio State University.

 Dr. Kagel’s recently published research includes studies of package bidding in auctions versus Federal Communications Commission style auctions, team versus individual decision making in strategic interactions involving costly signaling between agents, auctions with resale, and public versus private good provision in legislative bargaining.
 He has lectured on experimental economics at the Federal Communications Commission and on auctions at the Utility Regulatory Commission of the State of Ohio.
 He has done consulting work on auctions, anti-trust litigation, and patent infringement litigation.